0xSero/partisia-docs/docs/dictionary.md

 Same as *Account*, see entry above.

 ### PBC Ledger
-The immutable record or ledger, that keeps track of transactions that have already taken place. there is a copy of the ledger on all nodes.
+The immutable record or ledger, that keeps track of transactions that have already taken place.
+There is a copy of the ledger on all nodes.
 Partisia Blockchain has sharding, the ledger records the activities on all shards, they are combined to form the complete ledger.

 ### Public Key Cryptography
 Public-key cryptography is a form of cryptography that uses pairs of keys: A public key that may be shared with anyone and a private key that must be kept secret.
 Read more [here](keys.md).